Beginner’s Guide to LinkedIn: Build Your Brand in 3 Steps

 Part 2: Find and connect with the right people

-So, if you don’t know who you’re looking for, it’s nearly impossible to find them.
-In this section, we break down the process of strategically finding and connecting with the right people on LinkedIn.
+If you don’t know who you’re looking for, it’s nearly impossible to find them.

 Type in what you’re looking for and click on “all filters” to see all the options to narrow down your search.